AAA: Can You Use Essential Oils Around Babies?

-You may have observed that a baby’s skin is quite different from your own.
+You may have noticed that a baby’s skin is quite different from your own.
 Besides being ultra-soft, a newborn’s skin does not begin to mature before three months of age.
-Baby’s skin is also much thinner than that of an older child’s when you consider the fact that essential oils increase skin permeability, safety precautions are critical.
+Baby skin is also much thinner than that of an older child or adult.
+So when you consider the fact that essential oils increase skin permeability, safety precautions are critical.

 Breastfeeding & Contraindications

-Buchu - Super Bloom (limited edition)
+- Buchu: Found in Super Bloom (limited edition) blend

 Consequences & Risks